alessioborgi/HelpDesk_System/README.md

-# The HelpDesk Company
+# HelpDesk System

 **Copyright © 2022 Alessio Borgi**

 **PROJECT SCOPE**: Implementation of a Ticketing System, that embraces both the Database and the Application Side Implementation.
+This project builds a web-based help desk application designed to streamline customer support and issue tracking.
+This project includes features like ticket management, user authentication, and real-time updates to facilitate efficient communication between customers and support teams.
+Perfect for businesses looking to enhance their customer service operations.

 **PROJECT RESULTS**:
 - PostgreSQL implementation modeling 59 HelpDesk Company entities.